hfritz34/Prestige/README.md

 - **Abraham Maslow** - For the philosophical foundation of peak experiences through music
 - **Spotify** - For providing the incredible Web API that makes this possible
-- **The Music Community** - For inspiring us to create a platform that celebrates musical passion
+- **The Music Community** - For inspiring me to create a platform that celebrates musical passion

 ## 📚 Citations